-Using the SEO Tool to Optimize Your Page
+Using the On-Page SEO Analysis Tool to Optimize Your Page

 Ever make content updates and wonder if your site is optimized for a keyword?
 Want to control more of how Google and search engines display your site?
 We certainly did!
-This is why we added the SEO Tool to your site.
+This is why we added the on-page SEO analysis tool to your site.

-When you are editing a page or blog post, Carrot’s SEO Tool can be found close to the bottom, under SEO Settings.
+When you are editing a page or blog post, Carrot’s On-Page SEO Analysis Tool can be found close to the bottom, under SEO Settings.

 You can use this tool to optimize your on-page SEO details like your Meta Title and Meta Description, social share details (such as the image displayed when you share the link on Facebook), and visibility features.